Gio0m/Gio0m/README.md

 ![](ascii.gif)

-- 🐳 Orcas are cool
+- 🐳 Orcas are ❤️
-- 🔭 I’m currently working on [CoinVersus](https://github.com/CoinVs)
+- 🔭 I’m currently working on [CoinVersus](https://github.com/CoinVs) ✨✨✨

 <!--
 ### Hi there 👋